riccardone/Evento/README.md

 You can find more info in my blog http://www.dinuzzo.co.uk/2017/04/28/domain-driven-design-event-sourcing-and-micro-services-explained-for-developers/

 The 'Evento' library has no-dependencies therefore it can be referenced by Domain projects and Application Service projects.
 You can see a Sample project showing how to use this library https://github.com/riccardone/Evento.Samples

+Current EventStore.Client: v5.0.6

 You can reference this project using Nuget
 ```